Undergraduate BA (Hons)

 Costume Design for Theatre

-Expanding upon the skills acquired in the first year, this module aims to explore the theatre design considerations when designing and constructing costumes for theatre.
+Expanding upon the skills acquired in the first year, this module aims to explore the considerations needed when designing and constructing costumes for theatre.
 Working from a design brief, emphasis will be placed on visualising the script, set and lighting as well as collaborating with a production team, director and the actors.

 Developing Professional Practice for Costume Design